 A: Pursuant to SEC rules, the Company is using the Internet as the primary means of furnishing proxy materials to stockholders again this year.
 Accordingly, the Company is sending a Notice of Internet Availability of Proxy Materials (the "Notice") to the Company's stockholders.
 If you received a Notice by mail, you will not receive a printed copy of the proxy materials unless you request one.
 Instead, the Notice will instruct you as to how you may access and review the proxy materials online.
-Instructions on how to request a printed copy of the proxy materials also may be found in the Notice.
-In addition, stockholders may request to receive proxy materials in printed form by mail or electronically by e-mail on an ongoing basis.
+Instructions on how to request a printed copy of the proxy materials online.
+Instructions on how to request a printed copy of the proxy materials in printed form by mail or electronically by e-mail on an ongoing basis.
 The Company encourages stockholders to take advantage of the availability of the proxy materials on the Internet to help reduce the environmental impact of its Annual Meetings and the cost to the Company associated with the physical printing and mailing of materials.